 In Canada the accident rate for private (including corporate) planes was 28.4 per 100,000 flying hours in 2002.
 That rate is much higher than the rate for commuter planes and airliners but the rate has been dropping over the years.

-If you check out the numbers above, you can see it’s clearly more dangerous to pilot a private plane.
+Check out the numbers above.
+You can see it’s clearly more dangerous to pilot a private plane.

-Companies like Ivari Insurance have an aviation questionnaire that will nail down your personal circumstances.
+Companies like Ivari Insurance have an aviation questionnaire that nails down your personal circumstances.
 They want to know things like: